Monitoring and Adapting the Physical State of a Camera for Autonomous Vehicles: Introduction

-This work tackles such a problem by proposing a modular and general self-health-maintenance framework that strives for optimal application performance.
-We demonstrate the working principle of our framework on the exemplary application of object detection (as a representative application of great importance in robotics and the automotive field) and focus on motion blur and noise as typical undesired image properties (see Fig.~\ref{fig:eyeCatcher}).
-Our modular design favors interpretability, explainability, and testing of multiple components with less effort than end-to-end approaches.
+This work closes the gap by proposing a general self-health-maintenance framework that strives for optimal application performance.
+The framework combines three key components: a continuous image quality monitoring, knowledge about the requirements of a downstream vision application, and a camera control for precise image quality adjustments.
+We demonstrate the working principle of our framework on the exemplary application of object detection (as a representative modern vision application of great importance in various fields), and focus on motion blur and noise as typical undesired image properties (see Fig.~\ref{fig:eyeCatcher}).
+Our modular design favors interpretability, explainability, and testability of individual components compared to end-to-end approaches.
 Without loss of generality, our study analyzes: time-varying effects influencing blur and noise quality parameters (since any time-invariant effects are usually subtracted by camera calibration), and region-wise effects, thus allowing us to consider spatially-varying problems.

-We make the following contributions: \begin{itemize} \item We propose a general framework to approach camera self-health-maintenance tasks coupled to arbitrary high-level applications in order to reach optimal whole-system performance (Sec.~\ref{sec:overview}), and we demonstrate it for object detection affected by motion blur and noise (Sec.~\ref{sec:sampleApplication}).
+We make the following contributions: \begin{itemize} \item We propose a general framework to approach camera self-health-maintenance by maximizing the performance of arbitrary downstream vision applications through continuous monitoring and adjustment of image quality.

-\item We carry out a comprehensive experimental study comparing six traditional and modern (machine-learning--based, ML) image blur and noise estimators (Sec.~\ref{sec:imageQualityAssessment}) on three datasets.
-And we provide practical recommendations with regard to camera monitoring applications (Sec.~\ref{sec:experiments}), all grounded on knowledge of the camera physics (Sec.~\ref{sec:fundamentals}).
-In the image formation process, we account for blur (with two root causes), noise (with three root causes), and at the application level we test on two advanced object detectors (YOLOv4, Faster R-CNN) and two types of objects (cars and pedestrians).
+\item We demonstrate our framework running in real-time on a real-world ground vehicle for the application of object detection (e.g., ``car'', ``pedestrian'') affected by motion blur and noise.

+\item We evaluate two customized machine-learning (ML) based image blur and noise estimators in an experimental study: we compare them to four traditional state-of-the-art estimators on three datasets, account for five isolated and two combined blur and noise root causes grounded in knowledge of camera physics, and propose a post-processing step to re-enable blur estimation in presence of high noise.